Electrical Box Fill Calculator

 FAQ:

-The tool note follows the common box-fill rule that pigtails originating and ending inside the box are not entered as separate insulated conductors.
-Count conductors that enter and are spliced or terminated in the box.
+Pigtails that originate and end inside the box are normally not entered as separate insulated conductors.
+Count conductors that enter the box and are spliced or terminated there, then verify unusual cases against the adopted code.

 Why does one device yoke count as two allowances?